 My Father and uncle used to put us on their knees and bounce us and say this rhyme.
 Something about a fox.
 I don’t know if they were speaking Swedish or English (and pronouncing the words badly)…

 They’d start down at our bellies and work their hand up under our chins.

 If anyone can help out with any information about this rhyme and/or provide the words to it, please comment below.

 Thanks in advance!

 This article was posted on Monday, September 15th, 2008 at 2:47 pm and is filed under Australia, British Children's Songs, Canada, Children's Songs, Countries & Cultures, England, English, English Children's Songs, English Nursery Rhymes, Finger Plays, Languages, Nursery Rhymes, Questions, Readers Questions, Sweden, Swedish, Swedish Children's Songs, Swedish Nursery Rhymes, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “Can Someone Help with a Swedish or English Nursery Rhyme?”